 The type of treatment you are taking for diabetes impacts your premium rates, partly because it is an indicator of the severity of your condition.
 Diabetics who are managing their condition well, will get a better rating than those who are not.
 Likewise, people on oral diabetic medications will receive a more favorable rating than those who need insulin shots.

 Regardless of the form of diabetes or its severity, you will always get better rates if you are on treatment and managing it well.
-A type 1 diabetic who takes daily insulin shots may have to pay less for coverage than a type 2 diabetic who is not taking any treatment.
+A type 1 diabetic who takes daily insulin shots may have to pay less for life insurance coverage than a type 2 diabetic who is not taking any treatment.

 Other medical conditions